CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 # Persistence Attack with Registry Key Add

-1. Log into WINDOWS Server again.
+1. Log into SQLVM WINDOWS Server again.

 1. In the search of the task bar, enter *Command*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Select **Yes** in the User Account Control window that appears to allow the app to run.